-In his Essays, Montaigne writes on the topic of action and how to judge other people’s actions.
+His essays cover many different topics and it’s the practical nature of Montaigne’s writing which attracts readership to this date.
+One of the topics he covered was how to judge other people’s actions.
 For Montaigne, it comes down to two things which are related to one another: What was in that person’s control and what was not.

 So, for example, if someone owes you money and they promised to pay you by a certain date and that date comes and goes and yet, you have not received your payment.
-The natural reaction would be to get angry, to get aggressive in order to get back what is rightly yours because you feel cheated.
+The natural reaction would be to get angry, to get aggressive because you feel cheated.
 However, Montaigne would advise you to take a deep breath and step back from the situation and think the following:

 We cannot be held to promises beyond our power or our means.
 That is why – since actions and performances are not wholly in our power and since nothing is really in our power but our will – it is on the will that all the rules and duties of Man are based and established.

 What Montaigne advises is to judge whether or not that individual intended to honor the payment by the specified date.
-If the answer is yes but external situations got in the way of that individual and his intention then what use is it to get angry, to get aggressive, to demand and hurt this individual who is incapable of acting beyond his means.
+If the answer is yes but external situations got in the way of that individual and his intention then what use is it to get angry and hurt this individual who is incapable of acting beyond his means.

-If you judge the individual to be a cheat and that they had no intention of paying you back then yes, you have the right to all those emotions but at the same time, you must look at yourself.
+If you judge the individual to be a cheat and that they had no intention of paying you back then yes, you have the right to be aggressive but at the same time, you must look at yourself.
 Take ownership of the situation and ask yourself why did you lend the money?
 What were your intentions?
 How did you get cheated?
 Why didn’t you see this lie coming?

 Furthermore, sticking with the example of lending money, let’s say that you lent a person money without putting a strict date of when the payment is to be repaid.
 This individual then benefits from your loan and is capable of paying you the money and yet, keeps it for himself for a long period of time, perhaps even till his deathbed and on that day, he returns the favor and gives you your money.